nicolo-tellini/LICO/README.md

 path/to/telegram-send "$time" "LICO report" "Pipeline $pipeline:" "$soft1: $var_sms1" "$soft2: $var_sms2"
 ```
 ## The OUTPUT

+At the end of the run, the bot sends the report to your Telegram account.

 <p align="center" >
 <img src="https://github.com/nicolo-tellini/LICO/blob/main/LICO_res.png" width="400" height="800">